10 Features to look for Law Enforcement Evidence Management Software

 Granular Access Control for Safe Collaboration in Law Enforcement Evidence Management System

 With granular access control, law enforcement agencies can restrict access based on an officer’s designation, case involvement, or department hierarchy.
-Detectives may have full access to evidence, while forensic analysts may be restricted to read-only permissions.
+Detectives may have full access to evidence, while forensic analysts may have read-only permissions.
 This ensures that evidence integrity remains intact and that unauthorized modifications are prevented.

 Additional security layers, such as password protection and multi-factor authentication (MFA) via email, further enhance data security.
 These controls ensure that only verified users can access highly confidential evidence files, protecting against unauthorized leaks or tampering.
 Granular access control promotes safe collaboration, enabling different departments to work together securely while maintaining strict oversight.